 Dundee and Angus College use key student performance indicators to help us identify our successes and where we need to improve.

-We are pleased to publish our key student performance indicators for academic year 2017-2018.
+We are pleased to publish our key student performance indicators for the academic year 2019-2020.

 As the name suggests, this information is an important indicator of the performance of our students and courses over the year and is important data for the College in assessing, reviewing, and improving the quality of the educational services we provide.